harness/developer-hub/docs/feature-flags/relay-proxy/outbound_endpoints.md

 ---
-title: Endpoints
+title: Outbound Endpoints
-description: This topic provides an overview of the endpoints the Proxy uses when it connects to SASS Feature Flags
+description: This topic provides an overview of the endpoints the Proxy uses when it connects to SAAS Feature Flags
-5idebar_position: 60
+sidebar_position: 60
 ---

-These are the endpoints requested by the Relay Proxy.
+These are the endpoints requested by the Relay Proxy when it communicates with Harness SaaS.
 These are listed in the order they're used:
 - [Startup](#basic-startup)
 - [Start SDK per API key](#start-sdks)
 - [Periodic requests/polls](#periodic-requestspolls)